radqnico/mazegenerator/GUIDE.md

   - `spare-low: 12` (back off faster when tick gets tight)
 - `defer-wall-fill: false` — fill walls first, then carve (instant visual walls, then corridors appear).
 - `chunk-loads-per-tick: 1` — at most this many new chunks are sync‑loaded per tick from the pending buffer.
+- `force-chunk-load: true` — if true, the builder may load up to `chunk-loads-per-tick` new chunks per tick from its buffer; if false, it only places in already‑loaded chunks (buffering the rest until chunks load naturally).

 Important:
-- The builder never “skips” far chunks: if a cell’s chunk isn’t loaded, it will be loaded on demand (synchronously) before placing; or (for buffered cells) up to `chunk-loads-per-tick` per tick to avoid stutters.
+- With `force-chunk-load: true`, the builder loads at most `chunk-loads-per-tick` new chunks per tick from its buffer to avoid spikes.
+- With `force-chunk-load: false`, it will not load chunks; work in unloaded chunks is buffered until those chunks are loaded by normal gameplay.
-- If you want zero chunk loads during placement, set `chunk-loads-per-tick: 0`.
-Then only already‑loaded chunks are placed; remaining cells place later once chunks become loaded by normal gameplay.
+- If you want absolutely zero chunk loads, set `force-chunk-load: false` (then `chunk-loads-per-tick` has no effect).

 Recommended tuning:
 - Smoother (slower): `millis-per-tick: 2`, `jobs-batch-cells: 32`, `chunk-loads-per-tick: 0–1`.